Jogeswar98/Documentation/README.md

 ![shared image (8)](https://github.com/user-attachments/assets/c3c17252-7790-4e1a-bcef-6b03a320f460)

 The ManageEngine Endpoint Central has been installed successfully.
-Kindly check the same in the portal and approve it.
+Please verify this in the portal and approve it.

+---

 ## 4. Antivirus Installation